 The State Senate is a little more formal and does not have an electronic voting screen nor buttons for voting.
 A State Assembly Person votes by touching a button on their desk which immediately shows up on the electronic voting screen.
 A State Senator still has to vote with Yay or No and someone records the votes.

-In the Assembly room hangs a portrait of Abraham Lincoln, who was very popular in California, a state which helped elect him to the presidency.
+In the Assembly Chamber hangs a portrait of Abraham Lincoln, who was very popular in California, a state which helped elect him to the presidency.
 In the State Senate room, hangs a picture of George Washington (a copy of a famous portrait and the oldest painting hanging in the Capitol building.

 There’s also a very interesting portrait of Governor Brown.
 It is a state law that every California Governor must have his portrait painted after leaving office.
 All the portraits hang in the building.
 By modern times, the governors broke from tradition, including Governor Brown.
-The tour guide said it took five sitting of three hours each for the artist, Don Bachardy, to get this expression.
+The tour guide said it took five sittings of three hours each for the artist, Don Bachardy, to get this expression.

 Here’s another surprising fact about splitting California to support slavery.
 One of California’s earliest governors, John Bigler, later became a Southern sympathizer.
 California named its deepest lake in his honor while he served as governor for two terms.
 Since Bigler supported slavery and the South, Lake Bigler was erased from history and renamed Lake Tahoe.
 Surprise!